Student Resources

 To-Go Boxes

-The MSC and its Identity Centers frequently provide meals during their events.
+The MSC and its Cultural Centers frequently provide meals during their events.
 Whenever there is leftover food, we invite attendees and students in our spaces to take food home with them.
 To encourage this, we attempt to provide to-go boxes at the end of all of our events.

 Snack n Go